Minneapolis at a glance

 8/31/2024

-MINNEAPOLIS, CITY OF URBAN AREA SECURITY INITIATIVE Department of Homeland Security Federal Emergency Management Agency 97.067 Homeland Security Grant Program Sub
+CITY OF MINNEAPOLIS URBAN AREA SECURITY INITIATIVE Department of Homeland Security Federal Emergency Management Agency 97.067 Homeland Security Grant Program Sub

 $148,700.00 9/1/2021